mpaiva/blog/_posts/2020-11-20-interview-with-your-future-self.markdown

 <hr/>

-<blockquote>"Do not think that thoughtful design is just for the elderly, or the sick, or the disabled.<br/>In the field of design, this is called<br/> <strong>inclusive design</strong> for a reason:<br/>It helps everyone."
+<blockquote>"Do not think that thoughtful design is just for the elderly, or the sick, or the disabled.<br/>In the field of design, this is called <strong>inclusive design</strong> for a reason: It helps everyone."
 <br>
 <span>- Donald Norman, 2020</span>
 </blockquote>